Jack White: Relationships

 White was married to his White Stripes bandmate Meg White (left) from 1996 to 2000, and to Karen Elson (middle) from 2005 to 2013.
 He married Olivia Jean (right) in 2022.

 From 1996 to 2000, White was married to bandmate Meg White.

 In 2003, White was in a relationship with actress Renée Zellweger, after they met during the filming of Cold Mountain.
 From 2005 to 2013, White was married to model and singer Karen Elson.
-They met when she starred in the White Stripes' music video for "Blue Orchid".
-Meg White was the maid of honor at their wedding.
-They have two children together.
+They met when she starred in the White Stripes' music video for "Blue Orchid" and eloped three weeks later in Manaus, Brazil on the morning of The White Stripes concert in the city, during which he dedicated "(I'll Be with You) In Apple Blossom Time" by Albert Von Tilzer to his bride.
+Meg White, who urged Jack to marry her, was the maid of honor at their wedding.
+Later that summer, they also had a legal ceremony (Note: Their marriage that occurred in Brazil was not recognized in the United States.) in Nashville at the Ryman Auditorium of the Grand Ole Opry from the suggestion of a hired pastor at the courthouse.
+White and Elson have two children together.

-In 2009, White met American musician Olivia Jean at a The Dead Weather concert.
-They were married in 2022, live at a concert in the same venue that Jean coincidentally first saw White perform with The White Stripes.
-They reside in Nashville, Tennessee.
+In 2009, White met American musician Olivia Jean at a Dead Weather concert.
+They married in 2022, live at a concert where White proposed to Jean; she filed for divorce in 2026.